Principality of Elba

-The Principality of Elba (Principato d'Elba) was a non-hereditary monarchy established by the Treaty of Fontainebleau on 11 April 1814.
-It lasted less than a year, and its only head was Napoleon Bonaparte, who would return to rule in France before his ultimate defeat and the dissolution of the Principality.
+The Principality of Elba (Principato d'Elba) was a non-hereditary monarchy established on the Mediterranean island of Elba following the Treaty of Fontainebleau on 11 April 1814.
+It lasted less than a year, and its only head was Napoleon Bonaparte, who returned to rule in France before his ultimate defeat and the dissolution of the principality.

 Formation

 Sovereignty over the island, which until then had been part of the French département of Méditerranée, was given to Napoleon I of France after his abdication following the War of the Sixth Coalition.
 Article 3 of the treaty stipulated that Elba was to be "an independent principality possessed by him in complete sovereignty and as personal property".
-His rule was to persist until his death, at which point control of the Principality would pass to Tuscany.
+His rule was to persist until his death, at which point control of the principality would pass to Tuscany.
 The former Emperor of the French was also granted a stipend of two million francs per year to be paid by France.

+Napoleon's rule

+In his few months on Elba, as well as creating a small navy and army, Napoleon developed the island's iron mines, oversaw the construction of new roads, issued decrees on modern agricultural methods, and overhauled the island's legal and educational system.